printvis/documentation/docs/Legacy/Estimation/Formulas.md

 This allows a user to tell the calculation for a specific case, we want X number of products per box.
 The system will then use this max quantity for each box rather than the calculated quantity per box.
 If this user field is left blank, the system will use the optimal number of products per box.

-Formula 810 Calculation

-This formula will look at the dimensions of the box, the cost of the box, and the dimensions of the product to determine which box to use and the number of boxes needed.
+**Formula 810 and User Formula Type “Box Calculation”** These formulas will look at the dimensions of the box, the cost of the box, and the dimensions of the product to determine which box to use and the number of boxes needed.

-First, it compares the length and width of the product against both directions of the box to determine how many products will fit flat in the box.
-Then, it calculates the thickness of the product x ordered quantity to determine overall thickness and compare that with the height of the box.
-It will determine the quantity that will fit in each box and check if that is greater than the desired quantity per box.
-Finally, it takes the cost of each box and the number of boxes needed, to determine which box to use based on the lowest overall cost.
+1. It compares the length and width of the product against both directions of the box to determine how many products will fit flat in the box.
+2. It calculates the thickness of the product x ordered quantity to determine overall thickness and compare that with the height of the box.
+3. It will determine the quantity that will fit in each box and check if that is greater than the desired quantity per box.
+4. Finally, it takes the cost of each box and the number of boxes needed, to determine which box to use based on the lowest overall cost.

-It will add the item number of the selected box and the quantity to the calculation detail line.
+5. It will add the item number of the selected box and the quantity to the calculation detail line.